Overview

 while True:

-status = await client.get_tool_status(task_id)
+status = a wait client.get_tool_status(task_id)

 if status.completed: